(Updated on 26th May 2025)

 A breach in AI data security could lead to massive privacy violations and identity theft.
 The risk of such breaches adds an extra layer of concern regarding how data is stored, protected, and used in AI systems.

-We know laws like GDPR in Europe and CCPA in California are a big deal for privacy.
-But there's more we can do to keep personal data safe in the world of AI.
+We know regulations like GDPR in Europe and laws like CCPA in California are a big deal for privacy, but we can do more to keep personal data safe in the world of AI.

 Let’s look at some good ways to do this.